 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (the “Department”) determines that countervailable subsidies are being provided to producers and exporters of certain iron mechanical transfer drive components (“IMTDCs”) from the People's Republic of China (the “PRC”).
-For information on the estimated subsidy rates, see the “Final Determination and Suspension of Liquidation” section of this notice.
+The Department of Commerce (the Department) preliminarily determines that countervailable subsidies are being provided to producers and exporters of certain iron mechanical transfer drive components (“ITDCs”) from the People's Republic of China (“PRC”).
+The period of investigation is January 1, 2014, through December 31, 2014.
+We invite interested parties to comment on this preliminary determination.

 Start Further Info